Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Frequently Asked Questions

 Many benefit.
-Work with a dietitian to reintroduce foods safely.
+Work with a dietitian in order to resume eating.

-Some strains ease bloating and bowel changes.
+Certain strains have the consequences of decreasing bloating and changed bowel.
 Track your response.

 It may take days to weeks.
 Try new routines for 4-6 weeks.